Urinary-Tract Infection Survey

 - The ingredients of the suggested recipes may not be available locally;

-- The examples and ‘culture’ of the visuals may seem foreign/ difficult to identify with.ADRA Australia therefore invited a research team from Avondale College of Higher Education to collaborate on the development of a community model of CHIP that combines good community- development practices with the CHIP messages.
+- The examples and ‘culture’ of the visuals may seem foreign/ difficult to identify with.ADRA Australia therefore invited a research team from Avondale University to collaborate on the development of a community model of CHIP that combines good community- development practices with the CHIP messages.

 The new and adaptive approach combines community development/literacy and numeracy (using Reflect) with a modified version of the CHIP messages appropriate to any given local context.
 The model also focuses more widely on food security and addresses availability, access and utilisation.